 DEGIRO Basic VS Custody: Main difference

-This lending out of your securities will not happen with a Custody Account since your holdings are kept separate from the DEGIRO lending pool and this does not occur under the terms of the account type.
+This won’t happen with a Custody Account.
+Your holdings are kept separate from the DEGIRO lending pool and this does not occur under the terms of the account type.

 When can you decide on which account to use?

-If you are interested, you can get more information from reading our guide on DEGIRO change basic to custody now.
+If you are interested, you can get more information from reading our guide on how to change your DEGIRO account to basic.

 With a DEGIRO Basic profile, you will have access to a great range of tradable assets as offered by the broker.
 This includes shares, bonds, investment funds, and trackers (ETFs) as leveraged products.